russ-mccuen/CS467_TBAG/README.md

 1. `go 1`
    1. You will notice the room is locked.

-2. 'examine desk'
+2. `examine desk`
    1. You will notice a remote control object.
 You will need this.

-3. 'take remote'
+3. `take remote`
    1. This puts the remote in your inventory.
-You can look in your inventory at any time by typing 'inventory'
+You can look in your inventory at any time by typing `inventory`
-4. 'use commodore'
+4. `use commodore`
    1. Type `0` to win the game.
 The game is in progress.
 5. `q`
    1. This will exit the commodore interface.